BeyondATC/BeyondATC_Wiki/docs/onboarding/overview.md

 Transform your virtual skies with a realistic Air Traffic Control!

 Take your flight simulation experience to the next level with BeyondATC, an add-on for Microsoft Flight Simulator that introduces a cutting-edge, realistic Air Traffic Control environment.
-Featuring over 100 ultra-realistic AI voices with regional accents and real-world phraseology, BeyondATC delivers authentic ATC communications, enhancing the immersion and realism of your virtual aviation experience.
+Featuring hundreds of ultra-realistic AI voices with regional accents and real-world phraseology, BeyondATC delivers authentic ATC communications, enhancing the immersion and realism of your virtual aviation experience.

 ## Why choose BeyondATC?